 Prof. Dr. Muzaffar Olimov, TEW-CCA Research Associate

 Why TEW-CCA project?
-Tajikistan is a country of youth and children so the theme of youth, youth values and life style, education, job and mobility are very important for us.
-This themes are the focus of several research projects, which were implemented in our Center with the support of international organizations youth in the past 15 years.
-My participation in project „Opportunities and Barriers at the Transition from Education to Work.
+Tajikistan is a country of youth and children so the theme of youth, youth values and lifestyle, education, job and mobility are very important for us.
+These themes are the focus of several research projects, which were implemented in our Center with the support of international organizations youth in the past 15 years.
+My participation in the project „Opportunities and Barriers at the Transition from Education to Work.
 A Comparative Youth Study in Azerbaijan, Georgia and Tajikistan“ is undoubtedly important for me.
-I very glad to work with our partners in deep study of Youth in our countries and to draw up practical recommendations for development of youth resources.
+I very glad to work with our partners in the deep study of Youth in our countries and to draw up practical recommendations for the development of youth resources.